Estimated reading time: 11 minutes

 Long exposure to low levels of CO can be just as dangerous as shorter amounts of exposure to high levels of CO.
 Most alarms and detectors are designed only to alert you at high levels.
 This is where a carbon monoxide monitor can be especially helpful.
 So, what’s the difference?

 A carbon monoxide detector is designed to actively monitor the amount of carbon monoxide levels in your air and provide you with a simple digital readout.
 This allows you to be more aware of when there are higher than normal amounts of CO in your home.
 Thus making it much easier to rectify any potential issues before they reach what your CO alarm deems to be dangerous.

-Above all, Air Dynamics encourages homeowners to consider purchasing a carbon monoxide monitor if you live with young children or elderly as they can be more susceptible to the effects of carbon monoxide poisoning.
+Above all, Air Dynamics encourages homeowners to consider purchasing a carbon monoxide monitor if you live with young children or elderly family members as they can be more susceptible to the effects of carbon monoxide poisoning.
 However, carbon monoxide monitors that include digital displays can be more expensive.
 If you are unable to purchase a CO monitor, having a carbon monoxide alarm or detector is far safer than having nothing at all.

 YOU MIGHT ALSO LIKE: